505-NN-505/CP-The_PennyRoyal_vault/String/README.md

 ## Manacher
 - The algorithm calculates $p[i]$ being the length of the longest palindromic substring such that index $i$ is the center of that palindrome.
 - For any string, we convert it to an odd length string, as the algorithm can be implemented easily for an odd length string.
-As an example, the string "$babba$" will be converted into "$!b!a!b!b!a!$".
+As an example, the string $babba$ will be converted into $!b!a!b!b!a!$.
 The positions of the $!$ help find out the longest palindromic substrings of even length.

 | index | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |
 |-------|---|---|---|---|---|---|---|---|---|---|----|